 Howitt is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Howitt family lived in Huet or Huest near Evreux in Normandy, France.
 Alternatively, the name was derived from 'the son of Hugh'; Middle English Hugh, How, and Hew, diminutive Hughet and Hewet.

 Early Origins of the Howitt family

-The surname Howitt was first found in Devon where the first record of the family was Roger Huet, Huiet who was listed in the Pipe Rolls there in 1182, 1185.
-Later the Assize Rolls listed William Huet in Shropshire in 1221 Roger Hughet in Somerset in 1280.
+The surname Howitt was first found in Devon, where the first record of the family was Roger Huet, Huiet who was listed in the Pipe Rolls there in 1182, 1185.
+Later, the Assize Rolls listed William Huet in Shropshire in 1221 and Roger Hughet in Somerset in 1280.

 William de Huet paid a fine in Lincolnshire in 1204 and Peter Hughet was listed in Sussex in 1278.
 "Sir Walter Hewet was a distinguished warrior in France temp.
 Edward III., and from him descended the Hewets, created baronets 1621 and 1660, and Viscounts Hewet 1689, also eminent lawyer James Hewett, Lord Chancellor of Ireland, and 1st Viscount Lifford."